Lincoln Grand Prix: Witham-Valley Grand Prix (1956–1967)

 In 1955, a group of four youth cyclists from Lincoln, England came together to form a road cycling club known as the Witham-Valley Road Racing Club.
 At the time a student engineer, Mike Jones was introduced to the newly formed club.
 He was a road racer from the Midlands who was working in Lincoln.
 Mike persuaded the committee of Witham-Valley RRC to promote a major road race and volunteered his services and time as an organiser, The first edition of the Witham-Valley Grand Prix took place in the summer of 1956.
 Huddersfield RC produced the race winner, Bob Eastwood who out-sprinted previous winner of the Tour of Britain, Tony Hewson, after 90 miles (145km) of racing.
 The following years, Ron Coe of Willson Cycles, would go onto start a dominant streak.
 Ron Coe started this in 1957, by out-sprinting Dave Bedwell on the line.
 The two riders would go on to do this a second time the following year.
 Ron Coe continued his successes in 1959, by completing his trio of wins by beating Harry Reynolds and Bill Bradley.
-The 1959 edition saw the tragic death of local rider Roy Hart who hit a van, whilst off the back of the peteton, and starting his last lap.
+The 1959 edition saw the tragic death of local rider Roy Hart who hit a van, whilst off the back of the peloton, and starting his last lap.
 The Roy Hart memorial trophy is still presented to the Grand Prix winner.

 John Perks of Falcon Cycles would go onto win the following two editions of the race in 1960 and 1961, followed in 1962 by Jim Grieves racing for Helyett Cycles.
 Albert Hitchin who was very dominant prior to the race took a lone win in 1963 and lead a Viking Cycles 1-2-3 beating both of his teammates, Stan Brittain and Bernard Burns.
 Hitchin went on to retain the trophy for a second year in 1964 with England international rider Derek Harrison coming second.
 The 1965 edition was nominated as an official selection event for the road world championships.
 Arthur Durham won the edition beating Doug Dailey and Roger Claridge.

 Velo Club Lincoln took over the Witham-Valley Grand Prix starting in 1966.
 A break away group of 6 riders would form in the 1966 edition of the race.
 Sprinter John Clarey lead the group from 60 miles out, holding off a chase group formed of Hugh Porter and Les West.
 Clarey won the race by 3 bike lengths ahead of Brian Rourke and Owen Davis who was Lincolnshire champion at the time.
 In 1967, New Zealander Des Thompson became the first foreign winner leaving a small break for a solo win.
 Third in the 1967 race was the present day commentator for the Lincoln GP, Roger Hobby.